A Cup of Trembling

 They were seen by a group of anti-Semitic hoodlums who ran towards them waving clubs, screaming "Death to the Jews."

-My grandfather shouted to his younger brother to flee and save himself, and then tops alone against the raging mob to show it down.
+My grandfather shouted to his younger brother to flee and save himself and then stands alone against the raging mob to slow it down.
 They beat him senseless, they left him for dead, and before he passed out, covered in his own blood, he said to himself "What a disgrace, what a disgrace.
 The descendants of the Maccabees lie in the mud powerless to defend themselves."